Bank of America: A world leader in finance

 As a company almost as old as the country itself, Bank of America has been in business since 1784.
 In that year, founding father John Hancock signed the charter for Massachusetts Bank, making it only the third commercial bank in existence in the country at the time.
 While Massachusetts Bank is the earliest predecessor of Bank of America, it is only one of a number of notable institutions that merged to form the current firm.

 Among the companies that have been folded into the current Bank of America are MBNA, LaSalle Bank, Countrywide Financial and Merrill Lynch.
 The Bank of America name was adopted in 1998.
-Today, it offers its customers a range of financial products and is listed as the second largest holding company in the country, with assets exceeding $2.2 trillion, according to the Federal Reserve.
+Today, it offers its customers a range of financial products and is listed as the second largest holding company in the country, with assets totaling $2.4 trillion at year-end 2015, according to its latest annual report.

 Bank of America deposit accounts